Satsyxbt/Fenix-dex-v3/docs/Contracts/Periphery/SwapRouter.md

 Swaps as little as possible of one token for &#x60;amountOut&#x60; of another token

+*Developer note: If native token is used as input, this function should be accompanied by a &#x60;refundNativeToken&#x60; in multicall to avoid potential loss of native tokens*

 | Name | Type | Description |
 | ---- | ---- | ----------- |
 | params | struct ISwapRouter.ExactOutputSingleParams | The parameters necessary for the swap, encoded as `ExactOutputSingleParams` in calldata |